gucci-ninja/Soft-Eng-Lecture-Notes/4A/3Y03/README.md

 ![](img/twosided.png)

 #### Executing the test
-- fix a significance level of //alpha
+- fix a significance level of α
-- if observed value is on the critical region (middle area) then the pvalue is less than //alpha
+- if observed value is on the critical region (middle area) then the pvalue is less than α
     - in this case we reject Ho, else accept

 ### Relationship between CIs and Hypothesis Testing
-- relation between hypothesis test for parameter //theta and CI //theta
+- relation between hypothesis test for parameter θ and CI θ
-- given that [L,U] is a confidence interval 100(1-//alpha)% for //theta
+- given that [L,U] is a confidence interval 100(1-α)% for θ
     - our hypothesis test would be the following

 ```
-Ho : //theta = //theta0, H1 : //theta ///= //theta0
+Ho : θ = θ0, H1 : θ ≠ θ0
-we know it's two sided because H1 is the case when //theta is less than or greater than //theta0
+we know it's two sided because H1 is the case when θ is less than or greater than θ0

 ```

 #### Evaluating hypothesis test
-- for the above, if //theta0 lies outside of the confidence interval, we would reject Ho
+- for the above, if θ0 lies outside of the confidence interval, we would reject Ho

 ### 9.2 Tests on the mean of a normal distribution, variance known
 - sample size n
-- variance //sigma^2
+- variance σ^2
 - normal distribution
 - make a null hypothesis
-    - Ho: //mu = //mu0
+    - Ho: μ = μ0
 - there are 3 possible cases
-    1. H1: //mu ///= //mu0
+    1. H1: μ ≠ μ0
-    2. H1: //mu //>= //mu0
+    2. H1: μ ≥ μ0
-    3. H1: //mu //<= //mu0
+    3. H1: μ ≤ μ0
 - next step is to standardize to std normal so we can take the test stat

 ```
-        x̄ - //muo
+        x̄ - μo
 Zo = -------------------
-        //sigma///sqrtn
+        σ/√n
 ```

 - if Ho is true, then Zo = N(0,1)

-#### Z-Test Structure for Significance Level //alpha
+#### Z-Test Structure for Significance Level α
 1. compute  zo using equation above
 2. find p-value for test with zo
-3. reject Ho if p-value of zo //<= //alpha (3 cases)
+3. reject Ho if p-value of zo ≤ α (3 cases)

 ##### Case I